Measuring collective diffusion properties by counting particles in boxes: Countoscope to measure collective diffusion properties

+At intermediate lengthscales, $L \simeq 2-4\sigma$, some discrepancies can be noticed between simulations, experiments and theory, for the largest packing fraction $\phi = 0.11$.
+As they do not appear for $\phi = 0.02$ these discrepancies arise because of particle interactions.
+In the theory, particle interactions are linearized assuming density fluctuations are small.
+From the difference between theory and simulations -- which contain, as the theory, only hard sphere interactions -- we can conclude that large density fluctuations arise at these intermediate lengthscales.
+Further discrepancies are observed between experimental data and simulations, which are likely arising from far-field hydrodynamic interactions.

-Finally, experiments, simulations and theory highlight the presence of a peculiar maximum in the $D(L)$ curves, near $L \simeq 3-5 \sigma$ in the dense case $\phi = 0.11$.
+Finally, experiments, simulations and theory highlight the presence of a peculiar maximum in the $D(L)$ curves in the dense case $\phi = 0.11$ (pink), near ${L \simeq 3 \sigma}$.
 This effect is quite subtle, and here we propose a qualitative explanation.
-For small box sizes, $L \ll \sigma$, one probes individual motion at small lengthscales, corresponding to a timescale much smaller than the mean time between collisions.
-For large box sizes, $L \gg \sigma$, one probes collective motion (motion of groups) at scales much larger than these transient particle groups, in essence at a mean-field level.
-For intermediate yet small box sizes, say $L \simeq \sigma$, one still probes individual motion but at a scale where a particle senses its neighbours.
+For small box sizes, ${L \ll \sigma}$, one probes individual motion at small lengthscales, corresponding to a timescale much smaller than the mean time between collisions.
+For large box sizes, ${L \gg \sigma}$, one probes collective motion, \textit{i.e.} the relaxation of transiently forming groups, at scales much larger than these transient groups, in essence at a mean-field level.
+For intermediate yet small box sizes, say ${L \simeq \sigma}$, one still probes individual motion but at a scale where a particle senses its neighbours.
 The interacting neighbours facilitate relaxation of number fluctuations, by pushing one another.
 This results in an increase of effective dynamics $D(L)$.
-This increased $D(L)$ can exceed $\Dcoll$, coarsely speaking, because the box is still small enough, $L \simeq \sigma$, that the magnitude of the number fluctuations that relax is still small on average.
-Schematically speaking, at these scales one still investigates only individual particles that get effectively pushed out by their neighbours, resulting in a maximum of $D(L)$.
-We will comment on such interactions further in Ref.~\cite{mackay2024noise}.
+This increased $D(L)$ can exceed $\Dcoll$, because the box is still small enough, $L \simeq \sigma$, that the magnitude of the number fluctuations that relax is still small on average.
+Schematically, at these scales one still investigates only individual particles that get effectively pushed out by their neighbours, resulting in a maximum of $D(L)$.
+We will comment on such behaviour further in Ref.~\cite{mackay2024noise}.

-\paragraph{Best practices for obtaining the timescale integral.}
+\subsection{Best practices for obtaining the timescale integral.}